-2.14 Soil model for the WaSiM version using the Richards-equation with Θ water content [m3/m3]
+2.14 Soil model for the WaSiM version using the Richards-equation with $\Theta$ water content [m/m]

 WaSiM versions with physically based soil model uses the RICHARDS-equation for modeling the fluxes within the unsaturated soil zone.
 The modeling is done one-dimensional in the vertical direction using a soil with several numeric layers.
 The continuity equation for this type of problem is given by: